Ensuring the safety and security of our users' information is important to us at Grammarly. We maintain protections and practice privacy by design.

 Additionally, you are able to see data that Grammarly associates with your account by requesting a personal data report.
 Request a personal data report by navigating to your privacy settings and clicking “Submit Request” under Personal Data Report.

 Any information used to power Grammarly’s generative AI features, such as prompt type, prompt text, and the context in which it’s used, will be shared with our small number of thoroughly vetted partners for the sole purpose of providing you with the Grammarly experience.
-We do not allow any partners or third parties to use your data for training their models or improving their products.
+We do not allow these partners or any third parties to use your content for training their models or improving their products.
+You can find information here about the trusted processors and service providers that help us provide our services.
+See our Privacy Policy to learn more.

 No one individual at Grammarly can read your text at will.
 We tightly control access to user data within the company.
 Only those with an approved need to access certain data are granted access via specific, audited permissions.
 Access to data requires review and approval by responsible managers and a member of the security team.